Brainhack-Proceedings-2015/Pereira-AMX-PlanAbandonment/brainhack-report.md

 This project is in its initial phase.
 Real-time fMRI methods are being tested, using AFNI's provided tools.
 In order to use plan abandonment techniques, the next step is to formalize basic stimuli types based on mapped regions.
-By using these formalizations, paradigms can be converted to plans and it become possible to evaluate the participation of a subject during the scan.
+By using these formalizations, paradigms can be converted to a problem of plan abandonment and it become possible to evaluate the participation of a subject during the scan.